Waboodoo/HTTP-Shortcuts/docs/scripting.md

 }
 ```

 Please note that this function requires that Google Play Services are installed on the device and that you grant location permission to the app.
+This feature is not available in the F-Droid version of the app.

 <a name="examples"></a>
 ## Examples